Plant City, Arcadia, and Gulf Railroad: Current operations

 Through many mergers, the Seaboard Air Line Railroad network became part of CSX Transportation in 1980.
 Today, the former Plant City, Arcadia, and Gulf Railroad operates as CSX's Plant City Subdivision and still runs from Plant City to Welcome Junction.

 At the north end, the Plant City Subdivision connects with CSX's S Line (former Seaboard main line) just south of Plant City Interlocking (where the S Line and A Line cross).
 The junction with the S Line towards Tampa is still known today as Lake Wales Junction (which references that this was once the Seaboard Air Line's access to Lake Wales despite the fact that the track no longer continues there).
-The Plant City Subdivision’s connection to the S Line in the northbound direction (which was relocated north of the A Line in the 1990s) is known as Sandler Junction.
+The Plant City Subdivision’s connection to the S Line in the northbound direction (which was relocated north of the A Line in the 1990s) is now known as Sandler Junction.

-For the most part, the Plant City Subdivision is only used for local freight today.
+Today the only scheduled train on this line is a Local Switcher.
+South of Coronet the line is mostly unused.
 While trains once could run the line at 40 miles per hour, its speed limit has been reduced to 25 miles per hour to reduce maintenance costs.